gsidhu/buzee-tauri/logbook.md

 # Logbook
 Note: Adding both textra and winocr binaries as sidecar does not build.
 Need to provide only textra on Mac and only winocr, poppler and sqlite3.dll on Windows.

+## Phase Two - Buzee in Browser (BiB)
+Save anything from your browser in Buzee.
+Gmail, Notion, YouTube, Twitter, Reddit, Hacker News, etc. Buzee will index the text and metadata of the page and make it searchable.
+If you want to archive it, Buzee will also save the full page HTML.
+- On Gmail: Run `innerText` on the `AO` class element.
+Extract subject, sender, date, body, attachments similarly.
+Remove all unnecessary text like 'Reply', 'Forward' etc. For emails with images in them, look for an image with `tabindex` defined and extract the `src` attribute. (`$$(".AO img").forEach((el) => {if (el.getAttribute('tabindex')) console.log(el)})`)
+- On Notion: Run `innerText` on the `layout` class.
+For toggled elements, search for `triangle` class (which yields svg elements) and click the parent element to expand the content (recursively).
+Remove all unnecessary text like 'Share', 'Export', 'Duplicate' etc.
+- On YouTube: Run `innerText` on `#title h1` for video title, `#upload-info #channel-name a` for channel name, `description-inner` for description, and `ytd-transcript-renderer #content` for transcript.
+- On Twitter: Run `innerText` on `article` for tweet content.
+Get the `datetime` attribute on the `time` element for tweet time (convert to UNIX using `getTime()/1000`).
+Figure out threads later.
+- On Hacker News: Run `$$("#hnmain > tbody > tr")[2].innerText.replace('\t\n\t', ' ')` to get the complete post and comment text from page 1.
+Page 2 can go later.
+- For all other blogs and news websites, run Readability.js on the page and extract the text.
+Get metadata from the meta tags.
+- Launch a server that listens for POST requests from the browser extension.
+The server will parse the request and save the data to the database.
+The server will also send a response to the extension with the status of the operation.

 ## v0.2.0 updates
 - UI Redesign using shadcn-svelte components and Tailwind CSS.
 Keeping a few essential classes from Bootstrap.
 - Extracted triggerSearch function to synchronise it across filters.